Skip to main content

 Financial reserves

-The School has recovered from a challenging financial position a few years ago which had forecast a cumulative deficit and has accumulated money in its reserves in the last few years through careful control of costs and prudent financial management, for example, reducing the number of FTE Teaching Staff, and renegotiating external contracts.
+The School has recovered from a challenging financial position a few years ago which had forecast a cumulative deficit and has accumulated money in its reserves through careful control of costs and prudent financial management, for example, reducing the number of FTE Teaching Staff, and renegotiating external contracts.

 The Governing Board believes that it is prudent to maintain a level of financial reserves in the order of £300,000 to £400,000 against the need for unforeseen capital expenditure or to contribute towards significant future investment.

-The School benefitted from an increase in funding per pupil in 2023/24 which boosted overall income, additionally income from lettings was back to pre-pandemic levels.
-Offsetting this were staff salary increases and the impact of higher energy prices which increased by over 360% in 2022/23 and have remained high through 2023/24.
+The School benefitted from an increase in funding per pupil in 2023/24 which boosted overall income.
+Offsetting this were staff salary increases, supply staff costs and the impact of a reduction in Sixth Form numbers.

-A prudent level of financial reserves has continued to be maintained during the course of 2022/23 and 2023/24.
-However, increasing pressure on costs and a potential fall in funding for post-16 education threaten to erode this balance.
+A prudent level of financial reserves has continued to be maintained during the course of 2025/26.
+However, increasing pressure on costs and the unpredictable nature of the current energy market threaten to erode this balance.

 Significant capital funding has been secured which has allowed the School to continue investing in works on-site without having to impact heavily on these reserves.
 Projects have focused on maintaining and improving the School buildings – in particular: